zencoder/zencoder-node/README.md

     client.Job.resubmit(12345, callback);

-If you'd like to see more examples (along with example API responses) the test suite is a great place to start.
+If you'd like to see more examples (along with example API responses), the test suite is a great place to start.